 Day 9 – Trek to Gokyo via Renjola

 We start early in the morning, generally at 4 to 5 AM.
 The first one hour of the trek is quite steep.
 We reach a small dried out lake, from here the trail is a gentle climb for another 2 hrs and finally we reach a big turquoise green lake.
 From here, the trail is well trodden stony steps all the way to the top of the pass Renjo La which takes about 3-4 more hours.
 The view from the Pass is extremely beautiful.
 We get to see a panorama of Everest, Lhotse, Makalu and dozens of other mountains.
 The view of Everest is one of the best you can get, as you get to see more of Everest from here than from anywhere else in Nepal.
-After taking pictures, enjoying the stunning view and have a snack to eat we continue down to Gokyo.
-It takes about 3 hours.
+After spending some time at the pass, we continue down to Gokyo which takes about 3 hours from the pass.

-Day 10 – Ascend Gokyo Ri and trek to Machhermo
+Day 10 – Climb Gokyo Ri and trek to Thagnag

 We start early to get the best view.
 It takes roughly two to two and a half climb to the summit of Gokyo Ri.
 The trail climbs steeply from right beside the Gokyo Lake, which is also called the first lake, all the way to the summit.
 The views are more or less similar to that you saw from Renjo La the day before, except that you see Mt.
 Cho Oyu (8210m) to the North.
 It is an hour down to the Gokyo.